 The K Club became a household name following the 2006 Ryder Cup.
-The course selection was controversial with many Europeans being that the K Club was designed by American Arnold Palmer and the course plays much more like a PGA Tour venue than a typical Irish course.
+The course selection was controversial with many Europeans because American Arnold Palmer designed the K Club and the course plays much more like a PGA Tour venue than a typical Irish course.

 The concerns were irrelevant as the Europeans destroyed the Americans 18 ½ vs 9 ½.
 And many will remember the bravery of Darren Clarke who went undefeated in an emotional performance when only six weeks earlier he had lost his wife.

 The incredible performance of the Saturday Mornings fourball of Darren Clarke and Lee Westwood was an epic.
 The two Europeans hammered the then world number 1 Tiger Woods and veteran Jim Furyk 4 & 3.

 It was Swedish legend Henrik Stenson who drained the winning putt, just moments after Luke Donald holed out to ensure Europe retained the trophy.